 Name Name assigned to the syslog profile.
 Comments Comments can be entered in this field.
 Syslog server Select or create a host object corresponding to the syslog server.
 Groups cannot be selected.
 Protocol Select the protocol used for sending logs to the server: UDP (possible loss of messages - messages sent in plaintext), TCP (reliable - messages sent in plaintext), TLS (reliable - messages encrypted).
-Port NOTE It is recommended to choose TLS. rort Port used by syslog server.
+NOTE TLS is recommended.
+Port Port used by syslog server.
 Certification authority This field will only be active when the protocol selected is TLS.
 Indicate the certification authority (CA) that signed the certificate that the firewall and server will present in order to authenticate mutually.
 Server certificate This field will only be active when the protocol selected is TLS.
 Select the certificate that the Syslog server will need to present in order to authenticate on the firewall.
-Client certificate This field will only be active when the protocol selected is TLS.
-Select the certificate that the firewall will need to present in order to authenticate on the Syslog server.
+The icon indicates certificates with a TPM-protected private key.
+For more information on the TPM, see the section Trusted Platform Module.